William Branwhite Clarke: Early life and England

 Clarke was born at East Bergholt, in Suffolk, the eldest child of William Clarke, schoolmaster, and his wife Sarah, née Branwhite.
 He was partly educated at his father's house, under the Rev. R. G. S. Brown, B.D., and partly at Dedham Grammar School.

 In October 1817, he went to Cambridge and entered into residence at Jesus College.
-In 1819, he entered a poem for the Chancellor's Gold Medal; this was awarded to Macaulay, but Clarke's poem Pompeii, published in the same year, was judged second.
 He took his BA degree in 1821, and obtained his MA degree in 1824.

 In 1821, he was appointed curate of Ramsholt in Suffolk, and he acted in his clerical capacity in other places until 1839.
-He was also master of the Free School of East Bergholt for about 18 months in 1830–1.
+He was also master of the Free School of East Bergholt for 18 months in 1830–1.
 Having become interested in geology through the teachings of Adam Sedgwick, he used his opportunities and gathered many interesting facts on the geology of East Anglia which were embodied in a paper On the Geological Structure and Phenomena of Suffolk (Trans.
 Geol.
 Soc.
 1837).
 He also communicated a series of papers on the geology of S.E. to the Magazine of Nat.
 Hist.
 (1837–1838).